-To compile this report, RENTCafe’s research team analyzed rent data across the 253 largest cities in the US.
-The report is exclusively based on apartment data related to buildings containing 50 or more units.
+To compile this report, RentCafe’s research team analyzed rent data across the 253 largest cities in the US.
+The report is exclusively based on apartment data related to buildings containing 50 or more units and includes all unit types.
 Our report includes cities with populations over 100,000 and a rental stock of at least 2,900 apartments in 50+ unit buildings.

 In this report, large cities are cities with a population of 600,000 people or more, mid-sized cities are cities with a population between 300,000 and 600,000, and small cities are cities with a population of less than 300,000.